Getting Ready to Leave on Your Nomadic Lifestyle

 For us, the end in mind is that we leave the country via an airplane, and the only possessions we have are the things we can carry in our one carry-on a piece and one backpack a piece.

 This is how we put together our nomadic timeline.

 Should We Keep the House in Nomad Life?

 Steve and I began the conversation with whether or not we wanted to keep our house.
 It’s the house we raised our youngest daughter in and where finished out our careers.
 We knew that even if we wanted to keep a house, we knew that we didn’t want to keep this house.

 Then we considered if we didn’t keep this house, would we want to continue to live in Denver?
 We returned to our criteria of where we want to live in the future, and we quickly decided that Denver didn’t fit our criteria.

 So we knew that we 1) didn’t want our existing house and 2) didn’t want to live in Denver.

-Should We Keep the House and Rent It Out to Generate Revenue?
+Should We Keep the House and Rent It Out to Generate Revenue for Nomad Life?

 We reasoned out the decision about when we should sell the house.
 Now or later?
 Should we sell the house at our departure, or keep it to rent for a while as an investment property?
 Should we rent it out through a management company, and bank the rental income to supplement our nomadic finances?